Mother and Son: Stage productions

 The stage version of Mother and Son, written by Geoffrey Atherden and starring Noeline Brown, Darren Gilshenan and Shane Jacobson, premiered at the Comedy Theatre, Melbourne on 18 July 2014.

 Jally Entertainment was scheduled to tour the stage production, starring Julie McGregor and Christopher Truswell, in June and July 2020 to Caloundra, Wangaratta, Bainsdale, Wonthagi, Sale, Drysdale, Maryborough, Rockhampton, Mackay, Brisbane, Redland, Cessnock, Taree, Newcastle and Queanbeyan.

+Remake

+A Swedish remake was made in 1998.
+One season of 12 episodes were produced, starring Inga Landgre as Inger Velander and Pontus Gustafsson as Roland Velander.
+The show was called Glöm inte mamma! ("Don't forget mom!").